atifshafi/workspace-mcp/README.md

 ## 📖 Overview

-Transform your development workflow with **intelligent workspace understanding**.
-This MCP server automatically discovers, analyzes, and indexes your projects using AI-powered summarization, creating a semantic search engine that understands your code's purpose and structure.
+This MCP server provides intelligent workspace analysis through automatic project discovery, AI-powered summarization, and semantic search capabilities.
+It creates structured metadata for each application, enabling efficient code understanding and contextual search.

 ### 🎯 The Problem It Solves

 Traditional code search is limited to exact text matching.
 When you ask "Where is user authentication handled?" or "How does the payment flow work?", you end up manually searching through dozens of files.

-**Workspace MCP changes that.** It understands your codebase semantically, so you can ask conceptual questions and get precise answers instantly.
+**This server addresses that limitation** by providing semantic understanding of codebases, enabling conceptual queries with precise, targeted results.

 ### 🧠 How It Works